rudi77/sdc/project2/writeup.md

 ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11]

 - The first image might contains two traffic signs a yield and a roundabout sign which I labeled with 'Yield'.
-In real life we should be able to successfully predict both traffic signs at once but with my current model this is impossible because it can only classify images but not detect more than one object in an image.
+In real life we should be able to successfully predict both traffic signs at once but with my current model this is impossible because it can only classify images (it's this or that) but not detect more than one object in an image.
 But at least it should be able to successfully predict one of them.
 - In the second image a man hides some parts of the traffic sign.
 I thought this might also be a challenge for my model.
 - The remaining images do not contain any noticable abnormalities and shouldn't be a problem for my model.
 This is what I thought.